 - Keep it as short as possible.
 Going over three or four words in the name is usually ineffective, and a simple title is nearly always better than a complex title

 The important thing is to take your time researching and coming up with a handful of options.
-Your travel blog title can be anything, but many first-choice domains are already owned by someone else and unavailable to get through a service like Hostinger.
+Your travel blog title can be anything, but many first-choice domains are already owned by someone else and unavailable to get through a service like Bluehost.
 Don’t be afraid to invest some significant time on this step and the previous one.

 If you’re looking to build out your new blog’s online presence completely, you should also make sure that you can register social media accounts using your blog title at this stage as well.
 If your preferred title is taken on social media sites, you may want to rethink your choice, just not at the expense of sacrificing a good domain name for a worse one.
 You want consistency here, but the domain is the most important part of this process and the toughest to get what you want.